 PHP ETLs from GitHub contributors

-If you’re curious to see what some other open source ETLs can do, and you’re comfortable with figuring things out on your own, you might try some of these PHP ETLs with light documentation.
-Even more ETLs are in progress on GitHub, so check back later to see what’s new.
+If you’re curious to see what some other open source ETL tools can do, and you’re comfortable with figuring things out on your own, you might try some of these PHP ETL packages with light documentation.
+Even more ETL toolss are in progress on GitHub, so check back later to see what’s new.

-bitexpert/etcetera from GitHub contributor Stephan Hochdörfer is a lightweight PHP ETL that reads, extracts, writes and processes data.
-An instruction demo is available, and the Readme file says more information will be available soon.
+bitexpert/etcetera from GitHub contributor Stephan Hochdörfer is a lightweight PHP ETL tool that reads, extracts, writes and processes data.
+An instructional demo is available, and the Readme file says more information will be available soon.

 Paid PHP ETLs

-Panoply is a great all-in-one data platform that covers data warehouse, automation and ETL for many PHP-based applications like Wordpress and other MySQL-based apps.
-It’s the only cloud service that combines an ETL with a data warehouse.
-It has a PHP SDK that sends events directly from PHP to your Panoply database in real time.
-Panoply builds and manages cloud data warehouses for you.
-It saves time and effort because you don’t have to wait for transformations to complete before you load your data, and you won’t need to set up a separate destination to store the data you pull with Panoply’s ETL.
+Panoply is a great cloud data platform that covers data warehousing and ETL for many PHP-based applications like Wordpress and other MySQL-based apps.
+It’s the only cloud service that combines an ETL tool with a data warehouse.
+Panoply's ELT process saves critical time and effort because you don’t have to wait for transformations to complete before loading your data, and you won’t need to set up a separate destination to store the data you pull with Panoply.